bartockbat/HortonStuff/hadoop-docker-defects/README.md

 #Apache Hadoop 2.7.0 Docker image
+This is a non-working Hadoop for a RHEL container - it requires systemd which does not work correctly

 _Note: this is the master branch - for a particular Hadoop version always check the related branch_